alexandre-roux/NTSAlarmClock/README.md

 Feel free to contribute and don't forget to [support our beloved NTS Radio](https://www.nts.live/supporters).

+## Features

+- Simple interface to set your alarm
+- Adjust the maximum volume
+- You can configure a progressive volume that increases over time
+- Choose the days you want your alarm to repeat
+- Fallback music plays if the stream is unavailable

 ## Warnings

 1. This app needs your permission to display notifications so the alarm can actually start.
 It will be asked when you start it.